jhumelsine/jhumelsine.github.io/_posts/2023-10-09-dependency-injection-design-pattern.md

 <img src="/assets/DependencyInjectionSetUp.png" alt="Dependency Injection Set Up" title = "Image Source: https://en.wikipedia.org/wiki/File:DIPLayersPattern.png"  width = "75%" align="center" style="padding-right: 20px;">

 One path is across the top and then down.
-That path is inverted, and not the problem.
+This is the flow of execution path.
+That path is inverted from `MyInterface` to `MyClass`, and not the problem.
 The second path is down and across the bottom.
+This is the reference resolution.
 That one is the problem.
 Follow the arrows.
 There's a dependency chain from `ClientApplication` to `MyInterfaceFactory` to `MyClass` in the object resolution. `ClientApplication` still depends upon `MyClass`, but it's just not quite as obvious.
 I had not inverted all the dependencies.

 # Dependency Injection
 <img src="https://m.media-amazon.com/images/I/A1d1xag7ZeL._SL1500_.jpg" alt="API Design for C++" title="Image Source: https://www.amazon.com/API-Design-C-Martin-Reddy/dp/0123850037" width = "20%" align="right" style="padding-right: 20px;">